MariolaMarian/XamarinProductsManagement/README.md

 TO DO:

-Now list of employee is "fake", add methods in userService Filtering report
+1) Now list of employee is "fake", add methods in userService
+2) Filtering report
-Better page navigation
+3) Better page navigation
-Improve http requests
+4) Improve http requests
-Classes are to fat, code refactor
+5) Classes are to fat, code refactor
+6) Exporting data